 Prepare the Space for a Thorough Area Rug Cleaning

-If the rug needs a thorough cleaning and cannot be moved to an area with a vinyl, ceramic tile or stone floor, the hardwood must be protected.
+If the rug needs a thorough cleaning and cannot be moved to an area with a vinyl, ceramic tile, or stone floor, the hardwood or carpet must be protected.

 - Vacuum the area rug.